Erisa/save-all-tab-urls/README.md

 Not supported, never will be due to the release of [Edge powered by Chromium](https://microsoft.com/edge).

 ## Planned changes
-- Support for exporting the list rather than having to copy and paste.
 - Support for importing previously saved lists.
 - Better mobile view.